piodag/piodag.github.io/_posts/2014-3-6-jackknife-bias.md

 ![MDeming and MMDeming]({{ site.baseurl }}/images/jack4/Jack4_2.png)

-More precise data with AUC integrals and mu coefficient estimates will follow.
 A second run at n=1000 for reproducibility is going to be performed very soon.

+From the first integrations (*AOC()* from *{DescTools}* package) it seems that the integral proportion ratio between the right side of the curve [1;max) and the whole curve [min;max] is about 0.4997 for bootstrapped Deming BCa, 0.50572 for JE/MD Deming,  0.50575 for analytical Deming, 0.50943 for MDeming jackknife, 0.51086 for MM-Deming Jackknife and whopping values of 0.52213 for PBequi methodlarge=F and 0.52669 for the default PBequi.
+Analytical PaBa is out of contest with 0.71375 with no surprise.

 More precise data with AUC integrals and mu coefficient estimates will also follow.